mcinglis/c-style/readme.md

+#### If you're providing new and free functions only for a struct member, allocate memory for the whole struct

+If you're providing `Foo_new` and `Foo_free` methods only so you can allocate memory for a member of the `Foo` struct, you've lost the benefits and safety of automatic storage.
+You may as well have the new and free methods allocate memory for the whole struct, so users can pass it outside the scope it was defined (without dereferencing it), if they want.

 #### Avoid getters and setters

 If you're seeking encapsulation in C, you're probably overcomplicating things.
 Encourage your users to access and set struct members directly; never prefix members with `_` to denote an access level.
 Declare your struct invariants, and you don't need to worry about your users breaking things - it's their responsibility to provide a valid struct.
 Try to make that easy for them, though.